 Behind the Mask: Healing, Mental Health and Art

-Hear from Lester Oram as he highlights the work of Behind the Mask, a project focusing on healing and self-discovery for military veterans.
+Hear from Dr Tony Woods as he highlights the impact of art-based projects that focus on healing and self-discovery for military veterans.

 A selection of masks created as part of the Behind the Mask project

-Hear from Lester Oram as he highlights the work of Behind the Mask, a project focusing on healing and self-discovery for military veterans.
+Hear from Dr Tony Woods as he highlights the impact of art-based projects that focus on healing and self-discovery for military veterans.

 In recent years, the importance of mental health in the veteran community has become increasingly apparent.
 Charities and organisations across the UK have been looking for new pathways and projects to support this work.